Approach

 Short and Long Term Counselling

-In short-term counselling, we could look at a specific difficulty or challenge in your life, or be open to whatever emerges from a few weeks of work.
+In short-term counselling, we could set a time-frame and look at a specific difficulty or challenge in your life, or be open to whatever emerges from a few weeks of work.

 We can discuss the length of counselling in an initial session and review it regularly - you will never be tied into a long-term commitment.